 This course will start on the 7th of October.

 After enrolling, you’ll be sent information on how to access the course.
-The course is self-paced, however we are also going to support you weekly for 6 weeks, where we answer any queries you might have.
+The course is self-paced, however we are also going to support you for 6 weeks, where we will answer any queries you might have.